 - Remote supervision: A dentist or orthodontist will supervise your treatment, through digital scans, live video chat, or a combination, until you've completed treatment.

 But there are some brands that offer a third option.
 And that's where Dandy comes in.

 Dandy clear aligners

 Dandy is a brand of clear aligners that combines the best of both in-office invisible braces and at-home clear aligners.
 It's a hybrid version of treatment where you have in-person check-ins with your doctor, but not as many as you would with traditional braces.
 And while it can cost a bit more than strictly remote treatment, it's still much more affordable than in-office brands like Invisalign.

 What is the difference between Dandy and Orthly?

 Orthly was what Dandy was called pre-2020.
-But the founders of Orthly, two enterprising college roommates named Toni Oloko and Daniel Hanover, decided to give their company a new name and a new look for the new decade.
+But the founders of Orthly, two enterprising college roommates named Toni Oloko and Daniel Hanover, decided to give their company a makeover.
 Orthly was much-loved by numerous patients, and Dandy is on the path to even higher esteem.

 - Take the test.
 You can go online and take a quick test to determine potential eligibility for treatment.